FireFather/fire/docs/README.md

   - [version-testing-with-little-blitzer.md](version-testing-with-little-blitzer.md)
 - improving the NNUE with supervised & reinforcement learning
   - [improving-the-nnue.md](improving-the-nnue.md)

+fire-zero has undergone months of meticulous analysis and refactoring using many of the most modern C++ tools available today, including Clang, ReSharper C++, and Visual Studio Code Analysis, ensuring the production of extremely fast highly optimized and stable executables.

 ## available Windows binaries
 - **x64 bmi2** = fast pgo binary (for modern 64-bit systems w/ BMI2 instruction set) if you own a Intel Haswell or newer cpu, this compile should be faster.